- Ace your internal kickoff meeting

 In one famous parable, three blind men try to describe an elephant based on their limited experience.
 Each man feels a different part of the elephant’s body — but only one part.
 As a result, their descriptions of the elephant are vastly different from one another.

-Depending on the information your team members have been given, each attendee may have a different understanding of the project scope, the deliverables, and its lifecycle.
+Depending on the information your team members have been given, each attendee may have a different understanding of the project scope, the deliverables, and lifecycle.

 In addition to setting appropriate expectations, take some time during your kickoff meeting to discuss specific project processes that affect separate teams.

 Keep in mind that it’s possible to overwhelm your audience with information, that’s why experts recommend using the Minimum Viable PowerPoint (MVP) rule when creating slide decks.
-The rule is simple: Select the least amount of data you need to inform or engage the group.
+The rule is simple: Select the least data you need to inform or engage the group.
 Don’t use anything else.

 In Dare to Lead, Brené Brown points out that one of the key gaps in modern leadership is a failure to define project success.
 She pushes managers and team leaders to define exactly what “done” should look like.

 Take time during your kickoff meeting to define what a successful project looks like for everyone involved.
-While it might seem very obvious (especially if you have a predefined scope of work or you’ve already made progress), help every team at your meeting figure out their own definition of success for your project.
+While it might seem very obvious (especially if you have a predefined scope of work or you’ve already made progress), help every team at your meeting figure out their definition of success for your project.

 You may need to review details in your project management software or explain the concern one team has to other project stakeholders.
 Before you wrap up, nail this down so that everyone has a clear understanding of success for the remainder of the project.